enigma-dev/enigma-dev/ENIGMAsystem/SHELL/Universal_System/Extensions/Steamworks/README.md

 ## Integrating New Version of Steamworks SDK

- 1. Create a new version directory inside `Steamworks/game_client/`,
+ 1. Create a new version directory inside `Steamworks/gameclient/`,
  2. Download the new version of Steamworks SDK and extract it.
- 3. Copy only the `sdk` directory to `Steamworks/game_client/SteamvXXX/`.
+ 3. Copy only the `sdk` directory to `Steamworks/gameclient/steambinder/SteamvXXX/`.
  4. Modify `Steamworks/Makefile` to point to the newer Steamworks SDK.
  5. [Skip this step] Modify `Steamworks/CMakelists.txt` to point to the newer Steamworks SDK.
- 6. Add the new libraries to git inside `Steamworks/game_client/.gitignore` Leaving the old ones there.
+ 6. Add the new libraries to git inside `Steamworks/gameclient/steambinder/.gitignore` Leaving the old ones there.
  7. Run the demo to make sure everything is working fine.

 ## TODO

-TODO: Fill here the work that is left to be done.
-TODO: Create an error channel to report errors to Steamworks layer.